Standard Model

 • Tau Neutrino

-• Graviton - theoretically predicted as part of quantum gravity, but not actually part of the Standard Model
+• Graviton – theoretically predicted to carry gravity in a quantum theory, but not part of the Standard Model and not yet detected

-• Hadrons - Particles made up of multiple quarks bound together.
+• Hadrons – Particles made up of multiple quarks bound together by the strong force.

-• Hyperons – short-lived particles composed of strange quarks
+• Hyperons – short-lived particles that contain at least one strange quark

-• Atomic Nuclei – protons and neutrons form together to create the atomic nucleus.
+• Atomic Nuclei – protons and neutrons bind together through the strong force to form the atomic nucleus.

-• Atoms – The basic chemical building block of matter, atoms are composed of electrons, protons, and neutrons.
+• Atoms – the basic chemical building blocks, composed of electrons orbiting a nucleus of protons and neutrons.

-• Molecules – A complex structure composed of multiple atoms bonded together.
-The study of how atoms bond together to form various molecular structures is the foundation of modern chemistry.
+• Molecules – complex structures of multiple atoms bonded together.
+Understanding how atoms bond into molecules is the foundation of modern chemistry.

 A Note on Particle Classification